-Back in October, I abandoned an essay I had begun about Andy McCarthy's book, Ball of Collusion, especially regarding his statement of faith in the so-called Intelligence Community and Mueller Report finding that "Russia" "hacked" the DNC (see below).
+Back in October 2019, I abandoned an essay I had begun about Andy McCarthy's book, Ball of Collusion, regarding his statement of faith in the Intelligence Community/Mueller Report finding that "Russia" "hacked" the DNC.
 As many will recall, the evidence for this finding is a redacted draft report submitted to the FBI by a DNC contractor, Crowdstrike.

-After the recent release of December 2017 testimony by Crowdstrike co-founder (and Mueller protege) Shawn Henry in which he admits that Crowdstrike had no evidence for this foundational charge, I wondered how we might approach the colossal course correction, news correction, history correction, the admission requires, not to mention the questions it raises about this testimony having remained locked away from public sight for two and half desperate years.
-After all, this charge -- that "Russia" "hacked" the DNC -- was the basis of the entire Trump-Russia disinformation campaign that served as the Obama administration cover for its anti-Trump conspiracy.
+After the recent release of December 2017 testimony of Crowdstrike co-founder (and Mueller protege) Shawn Henry in which Henry admits that Crowdstrike had no evidence for this foundational charge, I found myself thinking about that essay fragment (below), and wondering about all the corrections (including in McCarthy's book) that become mandatory to straighten out a badly twisted record.
+These corrections are not happening, however.
+Nor is anyone asking why this vital House testimony remained locked away from public sight for two and half desperate years.
+These are not idle considerations.
+The charge that "Russia" "hacked" the DNC was the kick-off of the entire Trump-Russia disinformation campaign that served as the Obama administration cover for its anti-Trump conspiracy.

-This same claim was also the basis of the first line of the attack on the legitimacy of President Trump's electoral victory and his presidency, his own loyalty to this country, and that of his supporters.
-It was also one of the conspirators' primary justifications for the Stasi-like surveillance and subversion of the Trump campaign and White House.
+The importance of the "Russia hacked the DNC" Big Lie cannot be overstated.
+Before the fabrications of the "Steele dossier," it was this Putin's-hack-for-Trump charge that drove the attack on the legitimacy of President Trump's electoral victory and presidency, his loyalty to this country, and also the loyalty of his supporters.
+It was also one of the conspirators' justifications for the surveillance and subversion of the Trump campaign and White House.

-Below is the top of that old unpublished essay of mine which popped into my mind today:
+Here is the top of the unpublished essay that came to mind today:

 Midway through Ball of Collusion, I have come upon a ball of confusion I could not pass.
 It is in Chapters 9 and 10, where the reader arrives at a discussion of what I consider the most vulnerable point of exposure for the anti-Trump conspiracy: the events around and including the release by Wikileaks of the DNC emails which revealed to the American public that Hillary Clinton and the DNC were themselves colluding to rig the 2016 Democratic primary process against Bernie Sanders, among other acts of corruption and hypocrisy.